Code of Conduct And Waiver

 SAFETY: If a player poses a risk to any other player or if playing the game may cause injury to that player, the league directors under the advice of the coaching staff, have the ability to move or dismiss players from the league regardless of the league rules stated above.
 All decisions by the league directors will be final and players waive any rights, and acknowledge that there is no recourse or claim of any nature whatsoever against directors, our volunteers or coaches.
 In the event of a dispute, the directors’ decision will be final and binding.

-PRIVACY: The league is staffed with volunteers and parents of special needs players and adults.
-We ask everyone who is involved in the league to help if they are able.
-Our expectation is that any issues that arise will be handled privately.
-We reserve the right to discuss any negative use of social media and other group communications with parents and player representatives.
+Consequences: The League reserve the right to discuss any negative use of social media and other group communications with parents and player representatives.
 We will take any negative communication as a serious issue and will work with parties to remove posts or emails.
+A serious breach can result in a participant, coach, volunteer, mentor, caregiver, family or audience member being asked to leave the program.

 Any Challenger parent, caregiver, mentor, relative and/or trusted adult shall be strongly encouraged to work with fellow Challenger families to monitor and keep an eye on the safety of all of our players while using the public facilities and the public restrooms.